kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 Overview of the MMTF compression pipeline.
 Source: [UCSD Presentation](https://github.com/sbl-sdsc/mmtf-workshop-2018/blob/master/0-introduction/MMTF2018-Introduction.pdf)
 {:.figcaption}

-We can see that after some data preparation, the main step in the MMTF pipeline are various ways of encoding to reduce the file size:
+We can see that after some data preparation, the main steps in the MMTF pipeline are various ways of encoding to reduce the file size:
 - [integer encoding]()
 - [dictionary encoding]()
 - [run-length encoding]()
 - [delta encoding]()

-After these encodings, the file size if comprised further by packing into the [MessagePack format](https://msgpack.org/).
-It's slogan reads like *It's like JSON, but fast and small*, indicating its flexiblity to store data e.g. as key-value pars, but in a binarized format.
+After these encodings, the file size is compressed further by packing into the [MessagePack format](https://msgpack.org/).
+Its slogan reads like *It's like JSON, but fast and small*, indicating its flexiblity in storing data e.g. as key-value pars, but in a binarized format.

 MMTF is great for fast transmission of data and rethought quite a lot of things in clever ways.
 However, it deviated quite a bit from the mmCIF standard and therefore [never really caught on in the community](https://bioinformatics.stackexchange.com/questions/14738/binarycif-vs-mmtf-formats-which-one-to-choose).
-This is now finally confirmed with MMTF being [deprecated from July 2024 onward](https://www.mail-archive.com/ccp4bb@jiscmail.ac.uk/msg56121.html).
+This has now been confirmed, with MMTF being [deprecated from July 2024 onward](https://www.mail-archive.com/ccp4bb@jiscmail.ac.uk/msg56121.html).

 ### BinaryCIF format

 There was a need for a binarized efficient format for protein structure information transfer that was more aligned with the PDBx/mmCIF file format specification.
 Enter [Binary CIF](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008247), a newer format that is easier to interconvert with the now standard PDBx/mmCIF.
-The [Binary CIF specification](https://github.com/dsehnal/BinaryCIF) is actually quite readable, so I recommend to check it out.
+The [Binary CIF specification](https://github.com/dsehnal/BinaryCIF) is actually quite readable, so I recommend checking it out.

 BinaryCIF was heavily inspired by MMTF, with many people working on both formats.
 This is visible in the usage of MessagePack and the different encodings employed.